German trawler V 423 Keryado II: History

 The ship was built as yard number 326 by M. van der Kuijl, Slikkerveer, South Holland, Netherlands, for the Stoomvisserij Maatschappij Mercurius, IJmuiden, North Holland.
 She was named Silvain.
 In 1916, she was sold to P. J. Thorsteinsson, Reykjavík, Iceland, and was renamed Thorstein Ingolffson.
 The Code Letters LOFJ were allocated.
 In 1917, she was acquired by the French Navy, serving until 1919 as the watchboat Chimpanzé.

 In 1919, she was sold to the Société Anonyme Chautiers de l'Ouest, Saint-Nazaire, Ille-et-Vilaine, France, becoming the French fishing boat Keryado.
 The Code Letters OKTH were allocated.
 Based at Fécamp, Seine-Inférieure, the fishing boat registration F 751 was allocated,.
 By 1930, she was owned by R.Benoist.
 According to Lloyd's Register, she was renamed Keryado II in 1931 and had been sold to the Société Vasse et Compagnie, Fécamp.
 In 1934, her Code Letters were changed to FOHW.

-Keryado II was requistioned by the Kriegsmarine in 1942 for use as a vorpostenboot.
+Keryado II was requisitioned by the Kriegsmarine in 1942 for use as a vorpostenboot.
 She was commissioned on 20 August 1942 as V 423 Keryado II.
 She was returned to her owners in 1945.
 Société Vasse et Compagnie was by now Philippe Vasse et Compagnie.
 The Code Letters FORW were allocated.
 Keryado II was scrapped in 1955.